wmodes/peoples-river-stories/README.md

 ### Option 2: Full Setup with Supabase

-This approach is necessary if you want to work also work on the backend.
+This approach is necessary if you want to also work on the backend.
 It takes longer to set up but provides a complete development environment, aligned with what we use in production.

 1. Install dependencies with `npm install`.
 1. Set up a Supabase (local) project with the [official CLI](https://supabase.com/docs/guides/cli/getting-started).